 The chic bistro has been welcoming guests since 1975, enchanting diners for the better part of a half-century with its unique mixture of panoramic Mediterranean vistas and a resplendent Spanish menu.

-So we couldn’t resist the opportunity to sample the fare on offer, and we visited for an early dinner earlier this week.
+So we couldn't resist the opportunity to sample the fare on offer, and we visited for an early dinner just this past weekend.

-Restaurante Nautilus, part of the culture and history of the area
+Restaurante Nautilus, a part of the culture and history of the area

 Upon arrival, guests were greeted by a DJ playing modern (but thankfully ambient) background music on the large outside terrace to the rear of the restaurant.